Home » The Best Old Fashioned Bakery Style Bran Muffins

 Maybe you’re thinking, really?
 Bran Muffins.
 Why would I want to make Bran Muffins let alone make enough to share?
 Or quite possibly you are like me and you love yourself a good Bran Bomb.
 Why is Bran associated with old people and digestive systems?
 I think Bran has gotten a bad rap, and I am here to redeem it from it’s gray haired toilet bowl reputation!
-Not there is is anything wrong with either of those things.
+Not that there is is anything wrong with either of those things.
 I myself have gray hair, and I also own a couple toilet bowls, so there you have it!
 Let the potty talk begin.

-Bran is particularly rich in dietary fiber and essential fatty acids and contains significant quantities of starchprotein,vitamins and dietary minerals. (wikipedia)
+Bran is particularly rich in dietary fiber and essential fatty acids and contains significant quantities of starchprotein, vitamins and dietary minerals. (wikipedia)

 • All-Bran Cereal

-• crisco
+• crisco vegetable shortening

 • water